-What is computer worm? - Definition from WhatIs.com
+What is a Computer Worm and How Does it Work?

 After a computer worm loads and begins running on a newly infected system, it will typically follow its prime directive: to remain active on an infected system for as long as possible, and to spread to as many other vulnerable systems as possible.

 Users should practice good cybersecurity hygiene to protect themselves against being infected with computer worms.
-Measures that will help prevent computer worm infections include:
+Measures that will help prevent the threat of computer worm infections include:

 - Keeping up to date with operating systems and all other software patches and updates will help reduce the risk due to newly discovered vulnerabilities.

-- Using firewalls will help reduce access to systems by malicious software, while using antivirus software will help in preventing malicious software from running.
+- Using firewalls will help reduce access to systems by malicious software.

-- Being careful with links in email or other messaging applications, which may expose systems to malicious software.
-Likewise, attachments to messages from unknown senders are also often used as vectors for distributing malicious software.
+- Being careful not to click on attachments or links in email or other messaging applications that may expose systems to malicious software.

+- Encrypt files to protect sensitive data stored on computers, servers and mobile devices

 Although some worms are designed to do nothing more than propagate themselves to new victim systems, most worms are associated with viruses, rootkits or other malicious software.

+How to detect a computer worm: Symptoms of a computer worm infection

 The first step to remove a computer worm is to detect the presence of the worm, which can be difficult.
-Some factors that may indicate the presence of a worm include:
+The best way to detect a computer worm is to be aware of and recognize the symptoms of a computer worm infection.

 - Computer performance issues, including degraded system performance, system freezing or crashing unexpectedly.